brightbox/terraform-provider-brightbox/website/docs/r/database_server.html.markdown

 * `admin_username` - The username used to log onto the database
 * `admin_password` - The password used to log onto the database
 * `status` - Current state of the database server, usually `active` or `deleted`
-* `locked` - True if database server has been set to locked and cannot be deleted
 * `snapshots_schedule_next_at` - The approximate UTC time when the next snapshot is scheduled

 ## Import